Skip to content

 Returns:

-function returning list with strings mutated by replacing values with a different one from a limited set of permitted values
+function that mutates series by replacing values with a different one from a limited set of permitted values

 """